 2. The goal of the festival

 ART200 is a queer film festival (umbrella term for the LGBT community: lesbian, gay, bisexual, transgender) based in Bucharest, which is now at its first edition.
-The festival aims to promote queer film in Romania, free speech and the collaboration between queer artists from the local scene, to encourage the just and complex representations of LGBTQ+ characters in cinema and to promote values as equality and solidarity through art and culture.
+The festival aims to promote queer film in Romania, free speech and the collaboration between queer artists from the local scene, to encourage just and complex representations of LGBTQ+ characters in cinema and to promote values as equality and solidarity through art and culture.

 3. Project components:

-The project has the following components: a youth queer film workshop, a queer poetry workshop, a Pitch project contest, as well as the festival, which will have film screeings, a poetry reading, an art gallery and parties.
+The project has the following components: a youth queer film workshop, a queer poetry workshop, a Pitch project contest, as well as the festival, which will have film screenings, a poetry reading, an art exhibition and parties.

 4. Important dates

 The festival will take place between the 27th and the 31st of October, in Bucharest.
-The film submissions will take place between the 10th of July and the 1st of September 2020.
+The call for entries will be open between the 10th of July and the 1st of September 2020.

 5. Submitting films to the festival

 5.1.
-The submitted film must have a LGBTQ+ theme.
+The submitted film must have an LGBTQ+ theme.
 We accept any film on this theme, from any country.
 The film creators must as well be part of the LGBTQ+ community.

 5.2.
 We accept both short-films and feature length films.
-Short films must not be longer that 40 minutes.
+Short films must not be longer than 40 minutes.

 5.3.
-The submission of international films will be through the online platform, and the submission of Romanian films will be made through a Google form posted on the ART200 site.
+International films will be submitted through the online platform, and the submission of Romanian films will be made through a Google form posted on the ART200 site.
 There is no entry fee.

 5.4.
 Regarding the Romanian films, we accept any themes.
 Regarding the international films, we accept films that tackle the following themes: Queer Mental Health; Trans & Non-binary; Poly & Kink; Sex Work.

 5.5.
-The deadline for submitting the films is the 1st of September 2020.
+The deadline for submitting films is the 1st of September 2020.
 We don’t accept films submitted after this date, except in the case that we extend the deadline with 10 more days, which will be announced beforehand if it will be the case.
 The selected films will be announced on the 1st of October.

 5.6.
 All films, including those in Romanian language, have to be subtitled in English (either hard-coded or externally through a .srt file).
 We also accept a list of the dialogue translated in English.